BadIdeaFactory/corporate/documents/operating.md

 Project owners can also indicate who their accomplices are, even if they don't open pull requests (there are many ways to contribute to a project that doesn't involve code).

 ### Removing Accomplices
-Accomplices can be removed by the beastmaster if it decides that is what is best.
+Accomplices can be removed by the Chaos Wrangler if it decides that is what is best.

 ### Corporate Overlord Responsibilities
 Bad Idea Factory is a Limited Liability Corporation, which means that partnership can't _just_ be about the spirit or the lulz -- partners have legal responsibilities, ownership, and control over the Company direction.